rackerlabs/support-how-to/content/managed-operations/types-of-databases.md

 ### Relational databases

-A relational database is a database that enables related data to be stored across multiple tables and linked by establishing a relationship between the tables.
+A relational database enables related data to be stored across multiple tables and is linked by establishing a relationship between the tables.
 A relational database management system (RDBMS) is a database management system (DBMS) that is based on this relational model.